-The only drawback from a solar energy based cooker is that the lack of availability of sun during monsoons or during winters.this again, can be minimised if you use hybrid grids( solar and grid based power consumption)
+The only drawback of a solar energy-based cooker is that the lack of availability of sun during monsoons or during winters. this again can be minimized if you use hybrid grids( solar and grid-based power consumption)

 Frequently Asked Questions

 Ans: It is true that an induction cooktop uses electromagnetic current thus it is ideal that you use magnetic cookware.
-There is also the fact that due to the induction nature of the cooktops, they MAY emit a low frequency radiation that is much like at the microwave frequency.
+There is also the fact that due to the induction nature of the cooktops, they MAY emit low-frequency radiation that is much like at the microwave frequency.

 Wrapping it up:

 When it comes to cutting costs in the long term, ease of use, congestion in the cooking area; by default the induction stove (and even the electric stove) are the clear winners.
 But if you are someone who wishes to have more flexibility for your cooking, the heat used and to use any type of utensil you wish like without any limitation, then the Gas Stove is your go.